wahlencraft/pico-alarm-clock/README.md

 The openocd reset command does not work with this code.
 I don't know why but a workaround is to remove that from the command.
 Load code with:
-`openocd -f interface/raspberrypi-swd.cfg -f target/rp2040.cfg -c "program alarm-clock.elf verify exit"` Then restart the Pico manually by using a reset switch or un- and re-plugging the power.
+`openocd -f interface/raspberrypi-swd.cfg -f target/rp2040.cfg -c "program src/alarm-clock.elf verify exit"` Then restart the Pico manually by using a reset switch or un- and re-plugging the power.